kanahia1/Custom-Toolbar/README.md

 ﻿# Custom-Toolbar

-It is custom toolbar which minimal
+It is custom toolbar which is minimal